md-abid-hussain/mindsdb-java-sdk/README.md

 }
 ```

-## Examples

-You can find more examples in the [examples directory](https://github.com/mindsdb/mindsdb_java_sdk/tree/staging/examples).

 ## API Documentation

-The API documentation for the MindsDB SDK can be found at [https://mindsdb.github.io/mindsdb_java_sdk/](https://mindsdb.github.io/mindsdb_java_sdk/).
+The API documentation for the MindsDB SDK can be found at [md-abid-hussain.github.io/mindsdb-java-sdk/](https://md-abid-hussain.github.io/mindsdb-java-sdk/).

 ### Generating API docs locally: